Justice52/Justice52/README.md

 ### Hi there, I'm Justice Ayamdoo, a BSc.
-Computer Science student.
+Computer Science student at Palm University College, Ghana.
 🔭 I’m currently working on a Django project.
 🌱 I’m currently learning Django and abit of mobile development.
 👯 I’m looking to collaborate on more Django projects.